Apr 30, 2021

 Nutrient-rich

-Rich in protein (11%), more than 20 amino acids (including all nine essential amino acids), fats (7%), dietary fibre (50%), starches, hundreds of vitamins, minerals, enzymes, and other nutrients that nourish the body at a fundamental level, pine pollen has been traditionally used as a dietary supplement for centuries.
+One of the biggest benefits of pine pollen is its vast array of nutrients.
+Rich in protein (11%), more than 20 amino acids (including all nine essential amino acids), fats (7%), dietary fiber (50%), hundreds of vitamins, minerals (like calcium, selenium, and magnesium), enzymes, and other nutrients that nourish the body at a fundamental level, pine pollen has been traditionally used as a dietary supplement for centuries.

-Although pine pollen is a nutrient-dense superfood whose compounds are easily absorbed by the body, the pollen grain is surrounded by a hard shell which acts as an armor for the pollen, keeping its nutrition inside its cell wall.
+Although pine pollen is a nutrient-dense superfood whose compounds are readily bioavailable to the body, the pollen grain is surrounded by a hard shell which acts as an armor for the pollen, keeping its nutrition inside its cell wall.
 There is debate as to whether human digestive juices can break this shell.
-Therefore, in many high quality pine pollen powders — including that used in JOYÀ’s Functional Superblends — the cell wall is mechanically broken to ensure nutrient absorption.
+Therefore, in many high quality pine pollen powders the cell wall is mechanically broken to ensure nutrient absorption.

 Pine Pollen cloud on pine cone